A Guide to Overcoming Compassion Fatigue with Compassion Resilience

 Learning objectives

-1. Identify the factors that can contribute to compassion fatigue and their relation to trauma and burnout.
+2. Assess the factors that can contribute to compassion fatigue

-2. Delineate the role of autonomic nervous system reactions in compassion fatigue development
+3. Investigate the role of autonomic nervous system reactions in compassion fatigue

-4. Employ Polyvagal informed strategies from mindfulness and other mental health treatments to establish resiliency
+4. Employ evidence-based strategies from mindfulness and mental health treatments to reduce stress and increase well-being

 Learning material